bitcraze/bitcraze-website/src/documentation/system/platform/cf2-expansiondecks.md

 1. SPI sharing might limit the logging speed of the uSD-card deck.
 2. Will be supported in the future, SW update
 3. The GAP8 module is connected to UART1, so if that is enabled there will be conflicts
+4. The Micro-SD deck and AI deck both use IO4, the Micro-SD deck needs to be patched to use another IO for Chip Select